hasin-codes/sweesh.exe/README.md

 ## 🌟 Features

 ### Core Functionality
-- **Real-time Voice Transcription**: Convert speech to text instantly using Groq's Whisper API
+- **Real-time Voice Transcription**: Convert speech to text instantly using Groq's Whisper API (whisper-large-v3 model)
 - **Global Keyboard Shortcuts**: Hold `Ctrl+Shift+M`, `Alt+Shift+M`, or `F12` anywhere on your system to start recording
-- **Automatic Clipboard Copy**: Every transcription is automatically copied to your system clipboard
+- **Automatic Clipboard Copy**: Every transcription is automatically copied to your system clipboard (works in background)
 - **Hold-to-Talk Recording**: Press and hold shortcut keys to record, release to stop
 - **Dual Window System**: Main application window and fullscreen transparent recording overlay
 - **System Tray Integration**: Minimize to system tray for quick access with startup options
 - **Transcription Management**: View, edit, copy, and delete your transcriptions
+- **Persistent Storage**: All transcriptions saved locally in encrypted format with automatic loading on startup
+- **Auto-Update System**: Automatic update checks and background downloads with seamless installation
 - **Cross-platform**: Available for Windows, macOS, and Linux

 ### First-Run Experience